 Significance of the IRP to the GNSO

 The CRG is of particular importance to the GNSO as historically IRPs are resolving gTLD or gTLD policy issues – which is the remit of the GNSO.
 A second call for volunteers is not solely about appointing two members from the GNSO to the CRG but ensuring that the GNSO has the opportunity to appoint the most qualified candidate(s) to the CRG.
-The SSC wishes to make clear that our concerns have nothing to do with the suitability of Heather Forrest as a member of the CRG and we are recommending her appointment to the CRG.
+The SSC wishes to make clear that our concerns have nothing to do with the suitability of Heather Forrest and we have recommended her appointment to the CRG.
 The SSC appreciates that the call for volunteers for the CRG is not just a GNSO issue, but a broader community issue.

 Effectiveness of the CRG

-We also believe that a second EOI should not interfere with the work and timelines of the CRG.
+We also believe that a second Expressions of Interest (EOI) should not interfere with the work and timelines of the CRG.
 However, the IRP is a critical accountability mechanism for ICANN.
 As a body that will be appointing the IRP Standing Panel, that is future IRP panellists, it is crucial that the CRG undertake all necessary actions to demonstrate its effectiveness and fulfill its commitments.
 The following points set out potential threats to the effectiveness of the CRG:

 The call [icann.org] for volunteers was only open for 17 days and overlapped with public holidays celebrated around the world, and had the background of the ongoing global pandemic;